nicongamu/Gpt3-sexbot-discord/README.md

 # Discord GPT-3 Sexbot

 This bot uses OpenAI's GPT-3 to generate responses based on prompts from a JSON file and interacts with users on Discord.
+Or you can use a free model using `freebot.py`

 ## Features